Experts on Bioinspired Design of Materials

 WPI experts are available to discuss how bioinspired materials have the potential to revolutionize the way we create and use materials in various industries, from aerospace to healthcare.

-- Associate Professor Civil, Environmental, & Architectural Engineering
+- Professor Civil, Environmental, & Architectural Engineering